intergiro/developer-portal/docs/merchant/integration-guide/introduction.md

 # Get Started

-Intergiro supports wide range of solutions depending on your business model.
+Intergiro supports a wide range of solutions depending on your business model.

 ### You are a Payment Service Provider (PSP)

 - you offer payment gateway or checkout services to multiple merchants
 - you are in control of payment method and order management

-Best fit for your needs is [Intergiro Acquiring API](./acquiring/overview.html).
+The best fit for your needs is [Intergiro's Acquiring API](./acquiring/overview.html).

 ### You are a Merchant

 - you sell products or services to customers through your website
 - you need a checkout solution to accept card payments from your customers

-Best fit for your needs is [Intergiro Payment Gateway](./psp/overview.html)
+The best fit for your needs is [Intergiro's Payment Gateway](./psp/overview.html)

  <br>